 The magnetic quantum number of an electron is one of the four quantum numbers that state the position of the electron with respect to the nucleus.
 The other three are-

 - Principal quantum number

 - Azimuthal quantum number

 - Spin quantum number

-Since magnetic quantum number is dependant on azimuthal quantum number, its value ranges from – to +, including 0.
+Since magnetic quantum number is dependent on azimuthal quantum number, its value ranges from – to +, including 0.

-The magnetic quantum number primarily determines the number of orbitals and the orientation of orbitals in a given subshell.
-Consequently, it is dependant on the orbital angular momentum quantum number, also known as the azimuthal quantum number.
+The magnetic quantum number primarily determines the number of orbitals and the orientation of orbitals in a given sub-shell.
+Consequently, it is dependent on the orbital angular momentum quantum number, also known as the azimuthal quantum number.